-You will be required to rest after the surgery as part of the Double Incision Mastectomy surgery San Antonio.
+You will be required to rest after the surgery as part of the recovery process.
 You will have medications, homeopathic, gels, creams, and vitamins that are aimed at relieving the pain and minimizing the scar.
 Everything will be aimed at alleviating the bruising and swelling as well as expediting the recovery.

 The day after the surgery, you will be examined, and by the 4th or 5th day, the discomfort will be reduced to a great extent.
 After a week, you will be seen for drain and suture removal.
 At this point, you will be allowed to drive and return to work.

 Generally, it will take about 6 weeks for the wounds to reach 50% of their full strength.
-This is when you may resume cardiovascular exercise after full Double Incision Mastectomy surgery, San Antonio.
+This is when you may resume cardiovascular exercise after a full Double Incision Mastectomy surgery.

 You will be seen in follow-up at 1 day, 1 week, 2 weeks, 1 month, 3 months, 6 months, and thereafter once a year forever.
 The follow-up visits will always be free.